Trending Topics

 Because I’ve seen what can go wrong when “this” happens or when “that” occurs.
 This sense of fear can easily translate over to parenting behavior of hovering, limiting exploration or acute isolation, all in fear of the “what if?”

-Unless your partner or spouse has some sense of what working in the emergency services or healthcare field can be like, your jagged sense of humor, blunt approach or closed-door attitude can easily affect your home life relationships.
+Unless your partner or spouse has some sense of what working as a first responder or healthcare field can be like, your jagged sense of humor, blunt approach or closed-door attitude can easily affect your home life relationships.

 While we may not see death, dying or trauma every day, we certainly see it enough to affect our personality.
 While the cold exterior that you present may work as a coping mechanism for you at work, it may not be the best approach for your relationships at home.